Guide to the Affordable Care Act

 Open enrollment began October 1, 2013, and will end on March 31, 2014!
 Choose a plan that includes the Erlanger Health System for access to more doctors, specialists, and hospitals in our region.

 In fact, low-to-mid-income families can qualify for tax credits to help cover premiums.
 An Erlanger Certified Application Counselor can help you select and apply for the best health insurance plan for you and your family.
 Enrollment sessions are available in person or by phone.
-Call 423-778-LINK (5465) to schedule an appointment.
+Call toll-free 888-995-1674 to enroll.

 Who Needs to Apply?